ffrazatto/data_cleaning/CodeBook.md

 ## 1. Variables

+Each variable corresponds to an activity performed by a subject while wearing a smartphone on the waist.
+The smartphone accelerometer and gyrometer record the subject's 3 axis acceleration and angular velocity.
+Later the jerk (time derivative) and FFT is calculated a statistical analisys is made, obtaining the max, min, mean, standard deviation, correlatio, median, magnetude etc. for each variable.

 From the provided "README.txt" and "features.txt" files (inside "UCI HAR Dataset" folder), a good descripition is avaliable for each variable measurement and proceadure in obtaining it.
 Here a more succint description will be